-Longing for more values out of your visit to Vietnam?
+Longing for more value out of your visit to Vietnam?
 With the belief that there is no better way of receiving than giving first, we write you a guide of how to support local communities when visiting Vietnam.
-You don’t have to go to any great lengths in order to assume the responsibility though, it takes only simple, individual actions to achieve positive outcomes.
+You don’t have to go to any great lengths in order to assume the responsibility, though, it takes only simple, individual actions to achieve positive outcomes.

 Tourism provides a large income for most Vietnamese provinces, especially in rural areas.
 By supporting local businesses, shopping in local markets, for example, you can increase the substantial development of Vietnam’s tourism and economy.
 The more visitors make use of local services, the better the quality is enhanced.
 Furthermore, getting to know the locals can offer the best experience you can ask for on your trip.
 Here are a few ways you can help the local economies.

 Hanoi’s delicate souvenirs you should buy are a good reminder of places you’ve been to.
 Vietnam has plenty of traditional handicraft villages, and their products are of incredible finesse.
 Buying these plays a crucial in promoting the local cultures and traditional businesses.